BoooC/IC-Contest-Cell-Based/README.md

     - Cycle Count: 56574
     - All patterns passed successfully.

-#### Grade A Standards for 2023:
-- Area < 37,000 um²
-- Gate-Level and RTL simulation must be completely accurate under a clock cycle of 8 ns.

 ## 2022 : JAM (Jan Assignment Machine)
 The focus for 2022 was on implementing the lexicographical permutation algorithm in a circuit.